What do most people do for their 40th birthday? Not enter four duathlons. Meet GB Age Group duathlete and Sundried ambassador: Debbie Bradley.

 The 2015 ETU European Duathlon Championships felt like a race when everything came together for me.
-After winning Gold at the Worlds, I could feel the weight of self-expectation which was mentally tough in the lead up.
-Although I was beaten by a phenomenal runner in my AG, I came away with Silver, the fastest bike split and top 10 women overall.
+After winning gold at the Worlds Championships I could feel the weight of self-expectation which was mentally tough in the lead up.
+Although I was beaten by a phenomenal runner in my Age Group, I came away with silver, the fastest bike split, and top 10 woman overall.

 For sure!
 In my first GB Age Group race – The 2014 European Duathlon Championships in Horst.
 I led coming in from the first run but hit a barrier and flipped my bike less than 3 minutes into the bike course.
 I went to get back on but I’d snapped both front forks so it was race over.
 All those months of training and it was over in a flash.
 I think the adrenalin must have kicked in because I stood at the finish line and cheered everyone in before realising I probably needed to go to hospital.

 Definitely winning gold at the 2014 ITU World Duathlon Championships in Pontevedra.
 I couldn’t have asked for a better 40th birthday present.
 After the disappointment of my crash in Horst, to come back next race and win gold was pretty special.
 It’s hard to explain that moment when you realise all of those hours of sweat, sacrifice and tears have paid off.

 How do you overcome setbacks?

 I think this is every athlete’s biggest challenge.
 Being competitive is a major strength and a weakness at the same time.
 It’s hard when you work so hard and put so much of yourself into something for it to then go wrong.
 Last year I was in great shape and set to compete in the European and World Duathlon Championships.
 After a silly fall whilst out running in Lanzarote I damaged the tendon over my knee which wiped out pretty much the whole season.